open62541/open62541/tools/nodeset_compiler/README.md

 The initial implementation has been contributed by a research project of the chair for Process Control Systems Engineering of the TU Dresden.
 It was not strictly speaking created as a C generator, but could be easily modified to fulfill this role for open62541.
 Later on it was extended and improved by the core developers of open62541.

-# open62541 nodeset resolver
+# open62541 nodeset Resolver

 The nodeset resolver can be used to identify dependencies between nodesets.
-The main purpose of this tool is to generate custom stripped-down namespace-zero nodesets.
+The main purpose of this tool is to generate custom tailored, stripped-down namespace-zero nodesets.

 ## Usage
 Use ``nodeset_resolver.py --help`` for a help output: